Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Pipelines running {:count=>6, :running_pipelines=>[:".monitoring-logstash", :BeatsInput, :Events, :DomainAudit, :TraceMessages, :OpenTraffic], :non_running_pipelines=>[]}
 Successfully started Logstash API endpoint {:port=>9600}
 ```
+Please note:
-Please note that the Logstash API endpoint (9600) is not exposed outside of the docker container.
+- that the Logstash API endpoint (9600) is not exposed outside of the docker container.

-At startup Logstash installs Index-Templates and creates indexes in Elasticsearch.
-Please check that they exits with either Kibana or REST API calls.
-Using Kibana: Menu --> Stack Management --> Index Management.
-Check apigw-* indices (7x apigw-*) and index templates (apigw-domainaudit, apigw-monitoring, apigw-traffic-scheduled, trace-messages, traffic-details and traffic-summary) exists.
+- Logstash is configured not to create indexes or index templates in Elasticsearch.
+These will be installed later by the API Builder application when the first events are received.
+The reason is that they may need to be created according to the region.

 <p align="right"><a href="#table-of-content">Top</a></p>